sonamsamdupkhangsar/token-filter/README.md

 # jwt-validator
-This is a security library to validate JWT token issued using the [jwt-issuer](https://github.com/sonamsamdupkhangsar/jwt-issuer) library.
+This is a security library to validate JWT token issued by a spring-authorization-server that implements OAuth 2.1 and OpenID Connect 1.0 specifications.

 ## Use case
-This library is used for securing access to a web based application by requiring all request to contain a JWT token.
-This library will inspect all request for a JWT string token.
+This library is used for securing access to api endpoints and also allowing access to certain health endpoints that shouldn't require access-tokens.

-## Workflow of Decoding a Jwt string token
-`PublicKeyJwtDecoder.class` will take the Jwt string.
-It will parse the `keyId` of the Jwt token to get the id of the KeyPair.
-It will make a request to fetch the RSA public-key from another rest-service like [jwt-rest-service](https://github.com/sonamsamdupkhangsar/jwt-rest-service) that uses the `PublicKeyJwtCreator.class` for creating the Jwt token and which stores the RSA key-pair.

- The validator service will then use the public key to validate the token has not been tampered and return a OAuth2 JWT token type.

- ## Token Validator
- Token validators should use the library provided here for securing web app.

  ## Building package
  `mvn -s settings.xml clean package`